psas/reaction-control/README.md

 reaction-control
 ================

-Mathematical models for an RCS system
+Mathematical models and CAD drawings for a Reaction Control System.